Lately I’ve been reading about … river red gums

 by Sophie Cunningham

 Cunningham’s essay is about the river red gums that grow in the part of the world where she lives: Melbourne (mostly), Victoria.
 It’s a thoughtful, erudite, poetic essay, at least in part about the stories these trees can tell us, the stories they might add to our own (human) narrative if we were able to listen.
 (You can read it here.)
-It came to me, as I read her essay, that I don’t know the stories of the trees in my own part of the world, this part of the world I’ve said so often and so glibly that I love.

-The trees of the Aldinga Scrub, like the river red gums in Cunningham’s essay, are struggling to survive.
+From what I have read, the trees of the Aldinga Scrub, like the river red gums in Cunningham’s essay, are struggling to survive.
 So are the plants of the Scrub, the birds and the animals.
 Their survival is threatened by many things, including encroaching housing developments; farming practices that have, since World War II, diverted the natural water flow away from the Scrub to nearby crops; pollution; climate change; islandisation; the spread of weeds from people’s carefully curated gardens and lawns.

 I can ensure those stories don’t go untold.
 That, at least, is a start.